Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor concerned assistance you situate the edge so he can be more assured that the job has been done appropriately.
-If he aids you, he will see the proof you reveal and also will certainly not later be inclined to say a lot concerning it.
+It is consistently well to have the next-door neighbor concerned help you locate the corner so he can be more assured that the work has been done properly.
+If he helps you, he will certainly see the proof you discover and also will not later on be inclined to assert so much concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.